Top 10 Christmas crafts for kids

 Make these easy Christmas crafts with the kids as a fun and festive activity – including homemade gifts, Christmas cards and decorations for the tree.

 With Christmas fast approaching, it’s more important than ever to have a few indoor activities for kids up your sleeve to keep them entertained.
-If you’re ready to raid the kitchen cupboard and dig out a few art supplies, we have five simple projects that are easy to make and full of festive magic.
+If you’re ready to raid the kitchen cupboard and dig out a few art supplies, we have 10 simple projects that are full of festive magic.

 They’re all budget-friendly, and most are simple enough for the kids to make with just a little supervision.
 Of course, it might look like such fun that the adults want to join in, too!